Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

 Each challenge has an evaluation script, which evaluates the submission of participants and returns the scores which populates its leaderboard.

-The logic for evaluating and judging a submission is custom and varies from challenge to challenge.
+The logic for evaluating and judging a submission is customized and varies from challenge to challenge.
 But the overall structure of evaluation script is fixed due to architectural reasons.

 It is mandatory for evaluation script to write a `evaluate` function.
 This is kind of a main function, which is used by worker to evaluate any submission message.